Building and Zoning

 The City of Lebanon Zoning Ordinance defines requirements for 10 different zoning districts and contains community development objectives and the necessary technical provisions to regulate the use of land and structures.
 The ordinance establishes bulk, height, area, setback, and other standards.
 The Zoning Ordinance has been adopted and amended by the City of Lebanon Council and is contained in Part 13 of the Code of Ordinances.
 The zoning map delineates the boundaries of the specific districts or zones created in the ordinance.

 The City of Lebanon Zoning Hearing Board is established by the Zoning Ordinance and members are appointed by the Mayor.
 The Zoning Hearing Board was created to help assure fair and equitable application and administration of the Zoning Ordinance.
 The Zoning Hearing Board is the local court for zoning matters.
 The purpose of the Zoning Hearing Board is to hear requests for variances, special exceptions, and other appeals.
 An applicant may file an application to be heard by the Zoning Hearing Board by completing and submitting a Zoning Hearing Board Application.

-The day-to-day administrative procedures provided for in the ordinance are the responsibility of the Zoning Officer.
+The day-to-day administrative procedures provided for in the ordinance are the responsibility of Zoning Officer Christine Oakley.
 The duties generally involve receiving, reviewing, and issuing applications for building or zoning permits and certificates of occupancy; maintaining records of applications and permits; making inspections to determine compliance with the ordinance; notifying persons violating the ordinance; keeping zoning ordinance and maps up-to-date; and accepting applications for and presenting facts at hearings before the Zoning Hearing Board.
-The Zoning Officer can be reached at 717-228-4490 or by emailing firstname.lastname@example.org
+Zoning Officer Christine Oakley can be contacted at 717-228-4490 or by emailing firstname.lastname@example.org